edmundsj/thriveautistic/README.md

 - [x] Add signup flow
 - [x] Add login flow
 - [x] Add "Add a Strategy" button

-## Backlog
-- [] Add "tags" input and display to strategies
-- [] Add search bar to search by title and tags
-- [] Add ability to edit existing stories
-- [] Add ability to edit existing strategies
-- [] Add ability for non-authors to suggest changes to strategies
-- [] Sort strategies from most to least helpful
-- [] Acquire custom domain name, setup DNS
-- [] Navigate to login / signup when you try to vote and aren't logged in
-- [] Add landing page describing the site
-- [] Add google-based authentication
-- [] Add custom SMTP email authentication flow to avoid rate limits
-- [] Add site policies to signup flow

 ## Longer-term ideas
 - [] "Autistic profiles" including specific challenges each individual faces, to allow for more relevant strategies